shawngraham/cdh2020/content/en/week/5/instructions.md

 Explore two or three of the entries from last year's [DH Awards](http://dhawards.org/dhawards2019/results/), under the 'Best DH Data Visualization', and the 'Best DH Public Engagement' winners, runners up, and nominees.

 Explore some of the suggestions.
-Or, take a look at this piece by former Carleton U public history MA student, Cristina Woods:
+Or, take a look at this piece by former Carleton U public history MA student, Cristina Wood:

 + [Songs of the Ottawa](http://songsoftheottawa.ca/)
 + 'The Ottawa River's History Re-told in Musical Notes' [https://ottawacitizen.com/news/local-news/the-ottawa-rivers-history-re-told-in-musical-notes/](https://ottawacitizen.com/news/local-news/the-ottawa-rivers-history-re-told-in-musical-notes/)